NineKama/pomodoro-cloud-native/README.md

 - Microservices architecture for better scalability and modularity.
 - Deployed using Docker containers with Kubernetes orchestration.
 - Cloud-native design leveraging K8s for service management and scaling.
+- GitOps with Argo CD for automated deployment and synchronization.

 ## Prerequisites